CS/EE 555/655 Sequence Analysis

 This course introduces you to declaratively representing information using rich knowledge representation schemes with formal semantics.
 You'll learn to reason about this information in order to draw new conclusions, make consistent assumptions, or plan new actions.
 This reasoning process is at the heart of building intelligent agent-based systems.
 The theory in this course is balanced by building working programs in the logic-based programming language Prolog.

 The course surveys the foundations and applications of symbolic approaches to artificial intelligence.
 The approach emphasizes the formal basis of automated reasoning and includes an introduction to programming in Prolog.
 Fundamentals covered include search, knowledge representation, automated inference, planning, nonmonotonic reasoning, and reasoning about belief.
-Applications include expert systems, natural language processing and agent architectures.

-GEN 569 Scholarship Skills
+GEN 569/669 Scholarship Skills

 This course will make you a better scholar, and a better professional in non-academic venues.
 It will make you a better writer, a better presenter, and a better reviewer.
 The course concentrates on your written and oral exposition skills, and also discusses effective reading.
-You will learn more about both the production and consumption of media used by computer scientists and biomedical engineers to communicate today.
+You will learn more about both the production and consumption of media used by computer scientists and biomedical engineers to communicate toda

 You will learn to write conference and journal articles and theses, and get some tips on effective reading.
 You will learn how to be an effective reviewer for journals and conferences.
 You will listen to and deliver oral presentations.
 You will learn how to prepare yourself for a job hunt in academia or industry when you graduate.